all-of-us/workbench/README.md

 Description of arguments for these scripts are as follows.
 See examples below.
 * bq-project : Project where BigQuery cdr lives.
 This must exist
 * bq-dataset : BigQuery Dataset for the cdr release.
 This must exist
-* workbench-project:  Project where generated private dataset.
+* workbench-project:  Project where private count dataset (cdr) is generated.
 This must exist.
-* public-project: Project where generated  public dataset.
+* public-project: Project where public count dataset (public) is generated.
 This must exist.
 * cdr-version: Version of form YYYYMMDD or empty string '' .
 It is used to name resulting datasets, csv folders, and databases
 * bucket: A GCS Bucket where csv data dumps are of the generated data.
 This must exist.
 * db-name: Name of local mysql database